shobhitc/DressAlgorithm/README.md

 # DressAlgorithm
-Implementation of Dress Algorithm
+Implementation of Dress Algorithm.
-The algorithm reads the medical data set and performs feature selection
+The algorithm performs feature selection on medical data set to extract important features, that would be used to classify patients with fatty liver.